ChrisDuffley/stationPlaylist/readme.md

 ## Version 20.09.2-LTS

 * Due to changes to encoder settings file format, installing an older version of this add-on after installing this version will cause unpredictable behavior.
 * It is no longer necessary to restart NVDA with debug logging mode to read debug messages from log viewer.
-You can view log messages if log level is set to "debug" from NVDA's general settings panel.
+You can view debug messages if log level is set to "debug" from NVDA's general settings panel.
 * In Studio's playlist viewer, NVDA will not include column headers if this setting is disabled from add-on settings and custom column order or inclusion settings are not defined.
 * When SPL Studio is minimized to the system tray (notification area), NVDA will announce this fact when trying to switch to Studio from other programs either through a dedicated command or as a result of an encoder connecting.